 Return to Diagnostic Studies ENDOTHELIAL DYSFUNCTION

-Return to Heartfixer Welcome Page The Risk Factor of Risk Factors
+Return to Medical Topics Page The Risk Factor of Risk Factors

-The Endothelium refers to the single layer of cells that line our arteries and veins, a mass of tissue the size of the liver.
+The endothelium refers to the single layer of cells that line our arteries and veins, a mass of tissue the size of the liver.
 Think of the endothelium as a biochemical factory, the leading edge of the atherosclerotic (and anti-atherosclerotic) process.
-Mediators (or more precisely the balance of mediators) generated by the endothelium determines blood vessel dilation vs. constriction, platelet stickiness vs. non-stickiness, oxidative stress vs. vascular wall antioxidant function, an uncontrolled vs. a modulated vascular wall inflammatory response, etc. Stated otherwise, control of the endothelium leads to control of the atherosclerotic process.
+Mediators (or more precisely the balance of mediators) generated by the endothelium determines blood vessel dilation vs. constriction, platelet stickiness vs. non-stickiness, oxidative stress vs. vascular wall antioxidant function, an uncontrolled vs. a modulated vascular wall inflammatory response, etc. Stated otherwise, control of the endothelium leads to control over the atherosclerotic process.

 Flow Mediated Vasodilation is used to measure endothelial function, and together with Carotid IMT to gauge the success or failure of our risk factor reduction efforts.
 In response to increased blood flow (how exercise and EECP help you) the endothelial cells lining our arteries convert Arginine into nitric oxide.
 Nitric oxide (NO) in turn rapidly dilates the artery.

 For testing purposes, we use non-invasive pulse amplitude tonometry (PAT) to measure blood flow at the level of the fingertip.
 A BP cuff is inflated above systolic pressure for five minutes, limiting blood flow to the arm.
 The cuff is then released, blood rushes into the arm, and this increased flow leads to increased nitric oxide generation and blood vessel dilation, to a degree determined by the level of endothelial health that you bear.
 Accuracy and predictive value of the EndoPAT device correlate well with other invasive and non-invasive means of endothelial testing.
-EndoPAT is FDA approved and insurance covered (with a few exceptions) for individuals with CV conditons.
+EndoPAT is FDA approved and insurance covered (with a few exceptions) for individuals with CV conditions.
 Testing is convenient, reproducible, and without risk to you.